 Who is favored to win NFL MVP after six weeks in 2022?

-Josh Allen leads the NFL MVP pack after six weeks in the 2022 regular season originally appeared on NBC Sports Washington
+Jalen Hurts among NFL MVP favorites after six weeks originally appeared on NBC Sports Philadelphia

 The NFL has 1,696 players across 32 rosters – and only one can win the MVP award.